akshaykurhekar/akshaykurhekar/README.md

 ### Hi there, I'm ❤️ Akshay Manohar Kurhekar👋

-## I'm a Explorer and Learner ❤️!!
+## Blockchain Developer | Web3 Speaker & Instructor ❤️!!

-- ⚡ I’m currently learning Blockchain 😍
+- ⚡ I’m currently working on Blockchain 😍
 - 👯 I’m looking to collaborate with others to create world class Projects
 - 🥅 All Time Goal: Practice Practice Practice and Practice ... 💪